 4x NCAA Champ 2010-2013 Best win-David Taylor, Frank Molinaro

 Career Record:137-4, 97% winning percentage.
+Giving up a stalling point in the national finals is at least one demerit.
 Some have Stieber over Dake due to bonus rate.
-Its true that Dake has a lower bonus rate and points at nationals than Stieber but is the only one to win all titles at different weight classes.
+Its true that Dake has a lower bonus rate and points at nationals than Stieber but he is the only wrestler to win all titles at different weight classes.
 This is unique in a similar fashion as Sanderson.
 Career 44 falls and 39 TF’s & majors wins.

 - Cael Sanderson– Iowa State